Photo Source: Palaniswamy Ramaswamy

 Marriages between cross-cousins and uncle and niece alliances are permitted.
 Their marriage rituals are performed at the bridegroom's place.
 The elders of the community officiate at the social functions.

-The majority of the Arundhatiyar are treated as untouchable.
+The majority of the Arundhatiyar are treated as having low status.
 They worship community deity Matamma.
 They have separate wells and burial grounds.

 In spite of the implementation of various developmental programs for education, they have not made much progress and have a literacy rate of only 15 percent.